 Korean can also increase your chances of getting scholarships like GKS UG and GKS PG!

-Despite not being widely spoken outside North and South Korea, learning Korean is helpful if you study, visit, work, or live there.
+Despite not being widely spoken outside of North and South Korea, learning Korean is helpful if you study, visit, work, or live there.

 Isn’t that enough inspiration and incentives to explore the mesmerizing world of the Korean language?
 If so, let’s roll to the next section!